Management

 • Nurse.
 A registered nurse can help your child learn the day-to-day aspects of diabetes care.

 • Dentist.
-Diabetics are at increased risk for some gum diseases.
+People with diabetes are at increased risk for some gum diseases.
 Have your child see a dentist every 6 months.
 Let the dentist know your child has diabetes.

 • Podiatrist.
-This medical doctor can address sores, calluses, and other problems of the feet and lower legs that could lead to complications.
+This medical doctor can address sores, calluses, and other problems of the feet and lower legs that could lead to problems.

 • Fitness professional.
 This expert in exercise can help your child match their blood sugar levels and medicines to their goals of physical fitness and exercise.